 – Customers who value support

-If you’re looking to buy equity in the marijuana market, you should take note of several factors before purchasing stock.
+If you’re looking to buy equity in a marijuana-centric company, make sure you understand the market.
 Both marijuana products and marijuana stocks fall into different categories.
 In addition, though the product is now legal in many states, cannabis is still federally illegal.
 Therefore, this poses considerable legal risk for investors.

 – Cannabis products